-Intelligent, well-paced and irreverent, Woody Allen’s “Irrational Man” is a look at human relationships and the philosophy behind them.
+“Irrational Man” is an intelligent, well-paced and irreverent look at human relationships and the philosophy behind them.

 Choosing to live his life shrouded in a cloud of his experiences, Abe Lucas (Joaquin Phoenix) is an emotionally broken, depressed, drunken philosophy professor.
 A romantic at heart, he is incapable of feeling or expressing his desires.
 Turning to well-aged single malt whiskey as his source of inspiration, the misanthropic Abe takes a new teaching assignment at Braylin College in Rhode Island.
 Jill (Emma Stone), an intelligent student of Abe’s, becomes infatuated with his intelligence and personality.